 A candidate can check their application status online at the AADSA application portal.

 Can I transfer into Columbia from another dental school?

 On very rare occasions, we may have accepted a transfer student in the past.
-If you are considering a transfer from your current dental school, please contact us for additional information.
+We do not accept transfer students since typically we are fully enrolled.

 What about financial aid?

 In-depth information about the College Of Dental Medicine's financial aid policies and procedures can be found at:

 In-depth information about the College Of Dental Medicine's health science housing policies and procedures can be found at: